 Global warming is just one aspect of the man-made major mass extinction event underway but is the facet upon which the most attention has been paid.
-Here’s a summary of the modeling effort and a prediction of fate.
+The approach used has consistently underestimated the dynamic of demise.
+Here is a summary of the modeling effort.

 Mathematical modeling of physical dynamics is a nebulous craft of creating equations which capture complex, often entangled, gyres.
 Climate modelers face difficulties in both modeling technique and data acquisition.

 Wind is a significant factor in climate.
 But climate models have failed to capture atmospheric circulation despite wind patterns being predictable.
 As such, all current climate models are “wrong,” and are “probably making pretty profound mistakes in climate change assessment,” figures American atmospheric scientist Benjamin Kirtman.

 Another major aspect of climate is cloud cover.
 The most vexing aspect of modeling clouds is convection: the process where warm air rises from Earth’s surface, cooling and condensing into clouds in the upper troposphere.
 As with wind, models have yet to get convection and cloud formation correct.

 Climate models to date have failed to capture the rapid, accelerating changes in recent years.
 In Antarctica, models have not expressed the degree of ice melt from below by warming waters.
 In Greenland, the effects of warming air and melt flow were underestimated as furthering glacial melting.